Brian Turner Tom Lawrence: Later military career

 Lawrence later served in World War I and World War II and reached the rank of lieutenant-colonel in the 18th Royal Hussars (later 13th/18th Royal Hussars).

 Olympics

 He competed in the 1912 Summer Olympics for Great Britain in eventing.
 He did not finish the Individual eventing (Military) competition, also the British team did not finish the team event.

 The medal

-The medal is on display at the Lord Ashcroft VC Gallery in the Imperial War Museum in London.
+The medal is displayed at the Lord Ashcroft VC Gallery in the Imperial War Museum in London.